10 Punching Bag Alternatives & 3 Substitute Exercises (Homemade Tips)

 Since there is a lot more movement and cardio than a planted stance hitting away at a punching bag, shadowboxing results in improved footwork and speed.

-Those combining shadowboxing with 30 day weight loss challenges may find losing weight easier and quicker.
+Combining shadowboxing with 30-day weight loss challenges can make losing weight easier and quicker.

 Wrist weights are typically worn at 1-2 pounds, although heavier versions can run up to 10 pounds each.
 Any heavier weight could potentially lead to injury, which is why trainees should save any heavy lifting for powerlifting programs rather than boxing.

-Resistance training results in an entire score of physical and mental benefits, such as increasing muscle, improving flexibility and stamina, increasing mobility, and improving body image and mood.9
+Resistance training results in an entire score of physical and mental benefits, such as increasing muscle, improving flexibility and stamina, increasing mobility, and improving body image and mood.19

 How To Make a Punching Bag for the Home or Apartment (DIY Boxing Bags)